David Greenglass: Trial and aftermath

 David Greenglass was arrested by the FBI for espionage in June 1950 and quickly implicated Julius Rosenberg.
-He explicitly denied his sister Ethel's involvement when he testified before a grand jury in August 1950.
+He explicitly denied Ethel's involvement when he testified before a grand jury in August 1950.
 In February 1951, weeks before the trial, he changed his testimony to claim that Ethel had typed up his notes.
 He testified against his sister and her husband in court in 1951 as part of an immunity agreement.
 In exchange for that testimony, the government allowed Ruth to stay with their two children.
-She was named a co-conspirator, but was never indicted.
+She was named a co-conspirator but was never indicted.
 Greenglass told the court, "I had a kind of hero worship there with Julius Rosenberg and I did not want my hero to fail ..."

 During subsequent testimony in 1951, Greenglass related in detail the secrets he passed on to the Soviet Union.
-He falsely attributed passing the cross-section drawing of the Atom Bomb to the Soviets to Julius and he also acknowledged passing other sketches through Gold.
-He described his work on the molds into which were poured the component of the explosive lenses of the Fat Man bombs used for the Trinity nuclear test and in the bombing of Nagasaki.
+He falsely attributed the passing of the cross-section drawing of the atom bomb to the Soviets to Julius, and he also acknowledged having passed other sketches through Gold.
+He described his work on the molds into which were poured the component of the explosive lenses of the bombs used for the Trinity nuclear test and in the bombing of Nagasaki.
 At first this was a matter of difficulty for the prosecution, who wanted Greenglass to testify in open court about the secrets he had given—something which would by definition make them no longer "secret".

-The Atomic Energy Commission decided that the implosion concept could be declassified for the trial, and limited all discussion to the weapons used in World War II (fearing that Greenglass may have seen prototypes for future weapons while at Los Alamos).
+The Atomic Energy Commission decided that the implosion concept could be declassified for the trial and limited all discussion to the weapons used in World War II (fearing that Greenglass may have seen prototypes for future weapons while at Los Alamos).
 As a result of a surprise defense motion that all testimony about the alleged "secret of the atomic bomb" be impounded, Federal Judge Irving Kaufman at first made all spectators and news reporters leave the room when Greenglass began testifying about his "secrets".